Kellogg: Investigation under way after graphic video

 NEW YORK (AP) — A criminal investigation is under way after a video surfaced online showing a man urinating on a Kellogg factory assembly line, the company said.

-The company says it learned of the video Friday and immediately altered law enforcement authorities and regulators.
+The company says it learned of the video Friday and immediately alerted law enforcement authorities and regulators.
 A criminal investigation is being conducted by the U.S. Food and Drug Administration's Office of Criminal Investigation, the company said.

 A representative for the FDA did not immediately respond when asked for comment.